charlesjullien/Advanced-Solidity/SmartContractsSecurity/Readme.md

 other useful link : https://consensys.github.io/smart-contract-best-practices/attacks/

-Many types of attacks exists such as :
+Here is an overview of my nderstanding of the existing attack types :

 - **DoS** ("Denial of Service"): A malicious contract can block the usage of a DoS vulnerable contract by two types of means : gas limit or unexpected error. some examples :